Covert prestige: African American Vernacular English

 Double negation is also another feature commonly found in AAVE, referring to the marking of negation on the auxiliary verb and indefinite pronoun.
 An example would be "she ain't tellin' nobody", which would be "she isn't telling anybody" in Standard English.

 Another feature, copula absence, or the absence of 'is' or 'are' in certain contexts, can be observed as well.
 "He workin' " or "they going home" are some examples.

 The habitual aspect marker, or the invariant 'be' / habitual 'be', as seen in "he be workin'", "they be tryin'" or "I be like" is a typical feature of AAVE.
 It is the use of the base form of the copula verb 'be' instead of the inflected forms such as 'are' and 'am'.
 This is probably the most salient grammatical trait of AAVE both within the community and outside of it, to the point of it being a stereotype prominently figured in representations of AAVE, especially in the media.

 The link between language and identity can be stretched into a tripartite where culture becomes key.
-The addition of culture to the way language is linked to identity blur the lines, because culture can be considered an abstract concept, particularly in America.
+The addition of culture to the way language is linked to identity blur the lines, because culture can be considered an abstract concept, particularly in the United States.
 It is nearly impossible to pinpoint a common culture in a country filled with so many different cultures, especially when many of them are several generations removed from their origins.
-Because of the racial make-up of the country, it is not ideal to include all American citizens under a blanket labelled the "American culture".
+Because of the racial make-up of the country, it is not ideal to include all American citizens under a blanket term labelled "American culture".
 Black culture does exist however, and its association with AAVE carries strong social connotations.
 AAVE is no longer a racial construction but has become something that can possibly be described as an urban or hip-hop culture.
-It includes a certain fashion style, a particular taste in music or even in a walk, but most importantly — also a talk.
+It includes a certain fashion style, a particular taste in music or even in gait, but most importantly — also a style of speech.
 However, these are not what Black culture itself is about, but merely representations of it.